garyscarter/playing-card-app/README.md

 ### Build

-Run `npm run build` to build the project.
+Run `npm run build` to build the project in production.
 This will build the project to the `dist/` directory.
-Use the `--prod` flag for a production build.

 ### Running tests